MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2023/06/devtools-114.md

 See also:
 * [Minimizing browser reflow | PageSpeed Insights](https://developers.google.com/speed/docs/insights/browser-reflow)
-* [Open issues from the DOM tree](../../../issues/index.md#open-issues-from-the-dom-tree) from *Find and fix problems using the Issues tool*
+* [Open issues from the DOM tree](../../../issues/index.md#open-issues-from-the-dom-tree) in _Find and fix problems using the Issues tool_.

 <!-- ====================================================================== -->